-Advancing liberty is at the core of the Nevada Policy Research Institute’s mission and is the reason our organization exists.
+Advancing liberty is at the core of the Nevada Policy’s mission and is the reason our organization exists.

 In 1990, our founder, Judy Cresanta, traveled to the Soviet Union to train pro-democracy leaders in the principles of free markets and free elections.
 Judy saw people with no concept of personal freedoms, ownership, property rights or how market-driven economies work.